You are here

 Damage caused by catalpa hornworms

 The damage, even near-complete defoliation, is of relatively minor significance to the trees.
-Trees withstand the infrequent defoliation without lasting harm.
+Trees withstand infrequent defoliation without lasting harm.
 Buds are not hurt and trees re-leaf the following spring as if nothing happened.
 This caterpillar is more annoying than damaging.
 The full-grown caterpillars crawl from the tree and cover the sidewalk, patio, etc. and annoy (but without really hurting anything).
 Fecal pellets are an unpleasant nuisance.
 Try to think of them as free "fertilizer."

 Management of catalpa hornworms